 Vertical application also have an additional gravity factor that must be part of the load/force calculation.

-The hybrid stepper motor’s resonance will be occured when pulse is up to 200PPS.
+The hybrid stepper motor’s resonance will be occurred when pulse is up to 200PPS.

 Try starting your acceleration ramp at above these levels.
 Micro-stepping will also help through these ranges.